andrefetch/kiln/README.md

 The [boot.dev project](https://www.boot.dev/courses/build-static-site-generator-python) is complete: full inline and block parsing, recursive page generation, static asset copying, and a deployed site.

-Next up is making it usable by other people, config for paths and basepath instead of hardcoding them, and a nicer default template.